Breadcrumb

 British Columbia Specific Information

-In British Columbia, the "No Cardiopulmonary Resuscitation" form (No CPR) provides individuals and their physicians with a legal option to order that no CPR be provided by health care providers and first responders when the form has been signed by a consenting person and their physician.
-For more information about the No CPR form, please contact your health care provider or click here.
+In British Columbia, the "No Cardiopulmonary Resuscitation" form (No CPR) form is a legal document that allows individuals and their doctors to agree that a no CPR will be given by health care providers and first responders.
+This form must be signed by the person and their doctor.

 Topic Contents